About

 So it’s important to keep your homemade bread in a container that allows for some ventilation, to let the the bread “breathe”.
 This white bread will keep for about 4-5 days this way.

-But what I personally like to do (especially because I bake two loaves on the same day usually), is to slice the bread once it cools down, and then place these bread slices in a container or sealable bag and freeze.
-This keeps the bread fresh for much longer!
-Then I just remove the slices I need from the freezer, and let them thaw out whenever needed.
+But what I personally like to do (especially because this recipe will yield TWO loaves), is to slice the bread once it cools down, and then place these bread slices in a container or sealable bag and freeze.

 However, never refrigerate bread.
 The dry air in the fridge will make the bread go stale even faster.